 Our Faculty Mentoring Program is designed to provide supportive relationships and experienced guidance for faculty around all aspects of academic life and help acclimate faculty as they adjust to a new environment or role.
-Our well-respected, experienced mentors provide important advice and support on issues that are central to your success, including: teaching, networking, time management, research, grant writing, publishing, work/life balance, and navigating departmental cultures.
-Our Faculty Mentoring Program is open to all faculty, including both non-tenure track and tenure-track faculty, full-time and part-time.
+Our well-respected, experienced mentors provide important advice and support on issues that are central to your success, including teaching, networking, time management, research, grant writing, publishing, work/life balance, and navigating departmental cultures.
+This program is open to all faculty, including both non-tenure-track and tenure-track faculty, full-time and part-time.

 Mentoring relationships have many advantages, not the least of which is a rejuvenated sense of professional purpose.
 Mentor benefits include:

 - A genuine sense of "giving back" by contributing to the development of a colleague;

 - A deepened sense of adding to the overall climate of change at the university;

 - A reinvigorated and renewed perspective on your own teaching and scholarship.

 Having a guide/coach can make the journey easier and more enjoyable.

 Sign up to be a mentor or mentee today and participate in our supportive programming throughout the year.